nf-core/website/sites/docs/src/content/docs/guidelines/terminology.md

 ---
-title: nf-core Terminology
+title: Terminology
-subtitle: Specification of the terms used in the nf-core community
-shortTitle: nf-core terminology
+subtitle: nf-core terminology
 ---

+## Introduction

 The features offered by Nextflow DSL2 can be used in various ways depending on the granularity with which you would like to write pipelines.
-Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL2 components.
+Please see the listing below for the hierarchy and associated terminology nf-core uses when referring to DSL2 components.

-## Terminology

 ### Domain-Specific Language (DSL)